 So, if you are blogging on a platform different than WordPress.org there is only a solution: migrate to WordPress.org.
 No kidding, it’s the best decision you will ever make and you can read why we’ve migrated from Squarespace to WordPress here.

 So, if you can, as you are on WordPress, I really recommend getting the Social Warfare plugin.
 It only shows the picture that you have chosen, you can add a custom description, it’s affordable and it also has many benefit for other social networks.

-Even if you don’t really need to get lots of followers to grow on Pinterest (you can easily reach people through community boards, Tailwind Tribes, good SEO), having a good number is advisable as it gets you authority and gets your pins in front of more people.
+Even if you don’t really need to get lots of followers to grow on Pinterest (you can easily reach people through group boards, Tailwind Communities, good SEO), having a good number is advisable as it gets you authority and gets your pins in front of more people.

 Some tips to get more followers are:

-Follow the followers of the leader in your niche and the followers of big boards related to your niche, not everyone will follow you back but a small percentage will. (don’t follow too many people in one day otherwise Pinterest could suspend your profile as a spammer)
+- Follow the followers of the leaders in your niche and the followers of big boards related to your niche.
+Not everyone will follow you back but a small percentage will. (don’t follow too many people in one day otherwise Pinterest could suspend your profile as a spammer)

-Promote your Pinterest profile on your other social media, to your email list and on your own blog.
+- Promote your Pinterest profile on your other social media accounts, to your email list and on your own blog.

-While I’m not really into the like for like kind of threads, I’m absolutely in favour of the re-pin threads.
+While I’m not really into the like-for-like kind of threads, I’m absolutely in favor of the re-pin threads.

-2. Even if the person who re-pin your pin from the thread isn’t in your niche they will probably have some followers that are also interested in your niche and will find your pin valuable.
+- Even if the person who re-pins your pin from the thread isn’t in your niche, they will probably have some followers that are also interested in your niche and will find your pin valuable.